Welcome to the dark and grimy world of novelist David Mark

 The Times

-Crime Review“Truly exhilarating and inventive.
+Crime Scene Magazine“Truly exhilarating and inventive.
 Mark is a wonderfully descriptive writer and an exciting young talent.”

 Peter James“The exceptional McAvoy series just got better.
 Dead Pretty is a gripping thriller . . . proof that David Mark is up there with the best.”
 Mari Hannah, author of the Kate Daniels series